Volue-Public/energy-mesh-python/docs/source/external_auth.rst

 External authorization
 ======================

-Mesh server could be protected by external authorization server, where the clients like Python SDK authenticate and request access tokens.
-Tokens obtained from external authorization servers are then send in the `Authorization` header when making a call to the Mesh API.
+A Mesh server may be protected by an external authorization server, where the clients like Python SDK authenticate and request access tokens.
+Tokens obtained from the external authorization server are then sent in the `Authorization` header when making a call to the Mesh API.

 This is required by the Mesh server if *OAuth* is enabled for the gRPC interface in the Mesh configuration file.